PTienhocSE/PTienhocSE/README.md

 ### 👨‍💻 About Me

 I am a final-year Software Engineering student at FPT University, specializing in full-stack web development.
 My passion lies in architecting efficient backend systems and bringing them to life with clean, intuitive frontend interfaces.
-As a former intern at **FPT Software** and a lead developer on several projects, I thrive in collaborative environments and am dedicated to writing clean, maintainable code that delivers real impact.
+As a former intern at **FPT Software** and a lead developer on several projects in school, I thrive in collaborative environments and am dedicated to writing clean, maintainable code that delivers real impact.

 <br>